syntasso/workshop/enhancing-a-promise/README.md

 ...
 ```

-For your friends in finance, the pods will provide cost tracking through your new `costCentre` label.
+For the finance team, the pods will provide cost tracking through your new `costCentre` label.
 This can be confirmed by only selecting pods that contain the provided cost centre value:

 ```console
 kubectl --context kind-worker get pods --selector costCentre=rnd-10002